telerik/teststudio-docs/docs/knowledge-base/test-automation-kb/fail-test-programatically.md

 ## PROBLEM

-All steps are successfully executed, but the might be errors in the scenario or in the application.
+All steps are successfully executed, but you might need to still fail the test due to internal errors in the application.
 Consider adding a verification step to ensure the state of the application is correct.
 In case there is no such verification available, you can apply the proposed solution.

 ## SOLUTION